Salaries and Benefits

 USA Health & Dental Plan and USA Viva Health & Dental Plan

-Residents and qualifying dependents may choose to enroll in either the USA Health & Dental Plan or the USA VIVA Health and Dental Plan.
+Trainees and qualifying dependents may choose to enroll in either the USA Health & Dental Plan or the USA VIVA Health and Dental Plan.
 Both include health, dental and pharmacy benefits.
-Coverage is effective the first day of a resident’s employment, provided an enrollment form is completed and submitted to the Human Resources Office within 30 days of hire.
+Coverage is effective the first day of a trainee’s employment, provided an enrollment form is completed and submitted to the Human Resources Office within 30 days of hire.

 The University of South Alabama provides two comprehensive health and dental benefit options: